AnaStasia-analytics/wage_prediction_regression_model/README.md

 # Project Overview

 In this project I have explored the key variables influencing individual hourly wages and built a predictive model to estimate wages based on demographic, occupational, and regional factors.
-The dataset contains 526 validated records of individuals in the U.S., including information on education, experience, tenure, number of dependents, industry, occupation, region, and more.
+The dataset contains 526 validated records of individuals in the U.S., including information on education, experience, tenure, number of dependents, industry, occupation and region.

 # Key Findings

-Gender Gap: Males tend to earn more than females across most industries and regions.
+Gender Gap: Males tend to earn more than females across all industries.
 Wage disparity is also linked to differences in education levels and occupation types.

 Education & Experience: Wage increases with education and experience, but effects are nonlinear and differ by gender.
 For males, more education and experience lead to higher wages; for females, the relationship is more complex.